Slovene phonology: Tone

 This leads to the following possible combinations of tone, length and vowel quality (note that unstressed vowels have diacritical marks often omitted):

 The non-tonemic system is identical to the tonemic system above in terms of vowel length and stress, but lacks any phonemic tone.
 This means that, for those dialects, the first four rows merge, as do the next three.
 Similarly, for speakers who do not distinguish short and long vowels, the first and third rows merge, as do the second and fourth.
 An exception to this is the traditional /á/, which does not merge with /áː/.
 Instead, the former is realized as [ʌ́].

 Secondary stress

 Longer words, particularly loanwords, also have secondary stress.
 It always appears in words and word clusters when words do not have primary stress.
 Secondary stressed is usually every second syllable before and after the syllable with primary stress; e.g., aerofotogrametrija [ʔaˈɛ́ːrɔˌfotoˌgɾameˈtríːjà] 'aerophotogrammetry'.
 Secondarily stressed open-mid vowels also become close-mid.

 Sample

 The sample text is a reading of the first sentence of The North Wind and the Sun.

 Phonetic transcription

-Slovene national phonetic transcription

-The given phonetic transcription is how the pronunciation would be written in Slovene dictionaries, using Slovene national phonetic transcription.
-Such transcription needs the usual spelling of the word because it does not have a one-to-one correspondence.

-Sẹ́verni vẹ̑tər in sȏnce sta se prepírala, katẹ́ri od njíju je močnẹ̑jši, ko je mímo prišə̏u̯ popọ́tnik, zavȋt v tópeu̯ plášč.

 Orthographic version

-Such transcription is found in dictionaries meant for non-native speakers and the usual spelling of the word can be reconstructed.
-For any use on English Wikipedia, such transcription is favored over the one found in Slovene dictionaries.

-Sẹ́verni vẹ̑tər in sȏnce sta se prepírala, katẹ́ri od njíju je močnẹ̑jši, ko je mímo prišə̏ł popọ́tnik, zavȋt v tópeł plášč.
+Severni veter in sonce sta se prepirala, kateri od njiju je močnejši, ko je mimo prišel popotnik, zavit v topel plašč.